nddave/AI-Assignment-1/README.md

 This program is written as a part of the Artificial Intelligence Assignment.

-Subject : Artificial Intelligence
+- Program Name : Patinc
-Assignment : Write a code that does anything
+- Program Description : A program that identifies pattern between three numbers and generates formulas for the pattern so that                          anyone can easily predict the pattern using the formula.
-Language : Clojure
+- Subject : Artificial Intelligence

-Program Name : Patinc
+- Assignment : Write a code that does anything
-Program Description : A program that identifies pattern between three numbers and generates formulas for the pattern so that                          anyone can easily predict the pattern using the formula.
+- Language : Clojure

 Check the core.clj file for the code and explaination.